 Hotel parking is available at the Best Western Macrander for a fee, approx. 7,00 € / day, no reservation possible.

 Most of the time you cycle on flat to slightly hilly terrain along the Elbe cycle path.
 Some sections of the route lead over smaller country roads and paths with little traffic.

 Available rental bikes

-You can choose from 7-speed unisex bikes with coaster brakes or 21-speed derailleur gears and free-wheeling.
-All unisex bikes are available in different frame sizes.
-Furthermore, men's bikes (from 185cm) and 8-speed e-bikes with coaster brakes are available on request.
-Simply state your bike requirements when booking.
+You can choose between 7-speed bikes with coaster brake or 21-speed gear bikes with shift and freewheel (bith unisex and men's bikes).
+All unisex bikes have a low opening that makes mounting and dismounting much easier.
+Furthermore, 8-speed e-bikes with coaster brake (all unisex) are available on request.
+You simply indicate your bike wish when booking.

 Extra costs which are not inculded